NotTimTam/git-applet/README.md

 # git-applet

-A bare-bones applet that handles basic git commands on common git-hosting platforms.
+A bare-bones applet that handles basic Git commands on common Git-hosting platforms.

 # Documentation